casoe/bcs-docker/README.md

 - Tailored to a setup running at INFORM and heavily using files which are maintained in separate repository
 - Currently working with version 21.3

 This is an ongoing project and mainly done on a private basis in my freetime.
 Therefore, it is also pushed from time to time to github.
-It's a of relief from my regular job since I enojy working with git and docker and want to learn more about it.
+It's a kind of relief from my regular job since I enjoy working with git and docker and want to learn more about it.

 ## Variables you need to pass on docker run
 - JAVA_HOME (e.g. /opt/java/openjdk)